 We came into our partnership as friends, and both intend to remain friends throughout and beyond the life of our company.
 Ta and I respect, appreciate, and care about each other as people in and out of the office, and have made that a key pillar of our collaboration as well as our company’s culture.
 Day by day, we model the world we want to live in — even when those conversations and decisions take a lot more consideration, time, effort, and/or money.

 To learn more about who we are as people, check out the Q&A with Liz and the Q&A with Ta.
-Explore our website to learn more about Smith Assembly and the team building workshops we create.
+Explore our website to learn more about Smith Assembly, including the workshops and consulting serviceswe offer.
 Keep an eye on our blog, we’ll soon be introducing you to brilliant innovators from around the world.

 Let’s Build Together!
 Contact us — we’d love to get to know you and your teams.